Zeitpyramide: Construction

 The pyramid, when completed in the year 3183, is scheduled to consist of 120 stone or concrete blocks, each measuring 1.2 m long, 1.2 m wide and 1.8 m tall.
 Adjacent blocks are separated by gaps of half a block or 0.6 m.

 Longevity

-Unlike ancient human structures such as the Great Pyramid of Giza—which is made from limestone, mortar, and granite, and which has lasted more than 4500 years—the lifespan of reinforced concrete and regular blocks of concrete is typically only 50–100 years.
+Unlike ancient human structures such as the Great Pyramid of Giza — which is made from limestone, mortar, and granite, and which has lasted more than 4,500 years — the lifespan of reinforced concrete and regular blocks of concrete is typically only 50–100 years.
 However, concrete blocks can last indefinitely when properly maintained or weatherproofed.

-Off-by-one error

-According to YouTuber Matt Parker, the Zeitpyramide has a mathematical issue known as the "Fencepost error".
-For a picket fence of n elements, n + 1 posts are required.
-The error arises because the project started with the placement of the first block in 1993, rather than waiting for the first decade to pass.
-This means the pyramid will be completed in 3183, which is only 1190 years from the start date, not 1200 as was promised.
-Parker pointed out this error during his visit to the placement of the fourth block in 2023.
-He also proposed an alternative design that would take 121 blocks to complete, which is not a pyramid, and would be 19.8 meters tall.